 [Section 36ZC inserted by No. 42 of 2002 s.
 15; amended by No. 22 of 2012 s.
 43.]

 36ZD.
-Minister has interest in land on which levy is due and payable
+Land for which levy unpaid, caveats on etc.

 If the levy that is due and payable on any land is unpaid, the Minister has an interest in the land in respect of which the FES Commissioner may lodge a caveat to preclude dealings in relation to the land, and the FES Commissioner may withdraw a caveat so lodged.